 In the 2009-2010 season, the orchestra and its members were featured on the nationally broadcast From the Top, National Public Radio’s program dedicated to the most outstanding young musicians in the country.
 EYSO has also been featured at Spivey Hall, performed with guest soloists from the Atlanta Symphony and San Francisco Symphony Orchestras and has appeared in concert with Emory University’s String Quartet in Residence, the Vega String Quartet.
 In 2014, the orchestra began a regular tour cycle with a performance at New York’s Lincoln Center attended by major donors and supporters of the program, Donna and Marvin Schwartz and Ted Turner.
-In 2017, EYSO travelled to perform in Chicago performing at Northwestern University and participating in masterclasses with distinguished faculty.
+In 2017, EYSO travelled to Chicago performing at Northwestern University and participating in masterclasses with distinguished faculty.

 SCHOOL MUSIC PARTICIPATION REQUIREMENT

-All members are expected to enroll in their school’s instrumental ensemble music program for the entire school year.
+Members are expected to enroll in their school’s instrumental ensemble music program for the entire school year.
 Students attending a school where there is no ensemble program must be recommended to EYSO by a private teacher or school official.

 Rehearsals are held throughout the school year on Wednesdays from 7:30-9:30pm in the Tharp Rehearsal Hall of the Schwartz Center for Performing Arts at Emory University.
 Rehearsals begin immediately after the audition period starting with string rehearsals; wind and percussion musicians are required for only 8 weeks before the November and May performances and 5 weeks before the February performance.
 This allows for a more practical schedule, in particular for the many wind and percussion students participating in multiple groups such as the Atlanta Youth Wind Symphony and the Atlanta Symphony Youth Orchestra.
 Students should plan to arrive on the Emory campus between 7:00-7:15pm in order to park and warm up.
 Free parking is available in the Lowergate South Parking Deck and the Fishburne Parking Deck next to the Schwartz Center; practice rooms are available on the third floor of the Schwartz Center.